Solo Trip to Panch Pokhari

 But this time during December, there was nothing like that.
 Moreover, at this time of covid 19 pandemic, tourism ( both domestic and international) has been completely crippled.
 Obviously people are reluctant to travel although the government has lifted restriction in trekking.

 On Day 1, I stopped at Buspark located in Chimti, Bhotang viallge.
 I stayed at Arjun Shankar lodge, Chimti.
 It was the only lodge opened in the area.
 The next day , after I embarked my trek, I realized that I could go a bit more ahead uphill to the place called Deurali where I could park my bike and would be a lot more easier walking from.
-Further, I discovered yet another option in which I can park the bike at Deurali on the first day and start walking up to the place called Tupi Danda 2200m.
-This can be reached in an hour of walk from Deurali.
+Further, I discovered yet another option that I could park the bike at Deurali on the first day and start walking up to the place called Tupi Danda 2200m.
+This place can be reached in an hour of walk from Deurali.
 It would also help to acclimatize body.
-Most importantly, this would further shorten the next day's walking distance making it a lot easier to arrive Panch pokhari (4200 m) in one day .
+Most importantly, this would further shorten the next day's walking distance making it much easier to arrive Panch pokhari (4200 m) in one day .

 Although the path gets more strenuous as you climb uphill, the wider horizon come in your view is extraordinarily mesmerizing.
 As you move ahead towards semi alpine zone, you leave the green patch of forest behind and hence they come in full shape.
 Continuous uphill walk makes you breathless, but I would say, the infinite layers of mountains that you can behold from the height make you forget to breathe.
 Moreover, varieties of birds welcome you with their sonorous carol.